benburrill/picoputt/README.md

 However, you may find that rather than a round bump, you instead get "divots" in the ball's probability distribution which never go away and prevent you from winning.
 These are **quantum vortices**: annoying little quantized bundles of angular momentum, which are not directly affected by the drag force.
-If you're having trouble dealing with vortices, measurement can be useful tool to get rid of them.
+If you're having trouble dealing with vortices, measurement can be a useful tool to get rid of them (a well-placed putt can often dislodge them as well).

 ![Image illustrating the appearance of a quantum vortex in comparison to the hole state](https://github.com/user-attachments/assets/7e0d6d4d-3661-44c7-84b8-be53e044b7ba)